Realtor Commission Calculator BC

 • A realtor’s commission varies significantly.
 It depends on the property’s sale price, the agreed-upon commission rate (which is negotiable), and whether they are the listing agent or the buyer’s agent.
 Additionally, realtors typically split their commission with their brokerage.
 Therefore, the amount a realtor “makes” on a transaction is a portion of the commission they receive after the brokerage split.

 • Realtors’ earnings in BC are highly variable.
 They depend on the number of transactions they close, the average sale price of properties they handle, and their commission rate.
 Some realtors specialize in luxury homes with higher price tags, leading to larger commissions, while others focus on strata properties.
-Therefore, there’s no typical income for realtors in BC.
+Therefore, there’s no typical income for realtors.

 How do real estate agents get paid?